 \section{Introduction}

 Agents in search markets aim to find high-quality goods quickly but face a key hurdle: limited information about the quality of available goods.
-In an increasingly data-driven economy, however, agents may acquire this information by contracting with brokers who gather, process, and sell data.
-Examples of such \emph{persuaded search} markets---where agents contract with ``upstream" information brokers to guide their decisions in a ``downstream" sequential search market---include: labor markets in which employers contract with pre-employment testing agencies to screen job candidates; dating markets in which individuals purchase background checks on potential dates; and goods markets where consumers rely on paid expert reviews to evaluate product quality.\footnote{ 82\% of US private-sector firms use pre-employment testing services to screen candidates (\url{https://www.sparcstart.com/wp-content/uploads/2018/03/2017-CandE-Report.pdf}).
+However, in an increasingly data-driven economy, agents may acquire this information by contracting with brokers who gather, process, and sell data.
+Examples of such \emph{persuaded search} markets---where agents contract with ``upstream" information brokers to guide their decisions in a ``downstream" sequential search market---include: labor markets in which employers contract with pre-employment testing agencies to screen job candidates; dating markets in which individuals purchase background checks on potential dates; and used automobile markets where buyers rely on vehicle history reports to uncover hidden defects.\footnote{82\% of US private-sector firms use pre-employment testing services to screen candidates (\url{https://www.sparcstart.com/wp-content/uploads/2018/03/2017-CandE-Report.pdf}).
 In a 2023 survey of U.S. singles, 18\% of respondents say they have solicited a background check on their dates (\url{thrivingcenterofpsych.com/blog/dating-in-2023-here-is-where-most-singles-are-living-in-the-us/}).
 Similarly, according to an April 2024 survey for \textit{Experian}, 70\% of used car shoppers used a vehicle history report for their last automobile purchase. (\url{https://www.experian.com/content/dam/marketing/na/automotive/infrographic/adding-a-second-vhr-could-help-sales-infographic.pdf}). }

 A primary driver of surplus in such agent–broker relationships is the broker's ability to facilitate the agent's search for goods of high match value in the downstream market.
 Empirical evidence supports the salience of product quality in search markets: a majority of survey respondents, largely online shoppers, state that finding a desirable good is an important search motive \citep{coey2020discounts}.
 Indeed, in some search markets, downstream prices are either exogenously fixed or non-existent, making match value the sole channel for surplus creation.
 In labor markets, pre-employment tests typically affect hiring decisions rather than wages \citep{aut08}; in dating markets, the search goods are potential partners and thus command no price; and used car platforms like \textit{Carvana} strictly anchor prices to \textit{Kelley Blue Book} values, prohibiting price negotiations by design.\footnote{\url{www.prnewswire.com/news-releases/carvana-integrates-kelley-blue-book-suggested-retail-values-into-online-vehicle-inventory-300023390.html}}